 The proof of \cite[Theorem 1.1]{WZ} is divided into several sections.
 The paper begins by supposing that the result is false, and studying the structure of a (hypothetical) counter-example.
-In Section 2, the authors define what it means for a pair $(\tubes,Y)$ of tubes and their associated shading to be a worst possible counter-example to \cite[Theorem 1.1]{WZ}; this is called an $\eps$-extremal pair.
-In our discussion below, we will call it a $\eps$-extremal pair.
+In Section 2, the authors define what it means for a pair $(\tubes,Y)$ of tubes and their associated shading to be a worst possible counter-example to \cite[Theorem 1.1]{WZ}; this is called an $\eps$-extremal pair, and we will adopt this terminology in our discussion below.
 In \cite{WZ}, Section 3, it is shown that an $\eps$-extremal pair $(\tubes,Y)$ must look coarsely self similar at every intermediate scale $\rho \in [\delta,1]$.
-More precisely, for every such $\rho$ it is possible to cover the tubes in $\tubes$ by a collection of $\rho$-tubes, so that the corresponding collection of $\rho$-tubes is a worst possible counter-example to \cite[Theorem 1.1]{WZ} at scale $\rho$, and the $\delta$-tubes inside each $\rho$-tube also a form a (re-scaled) worst-possible counter-example at scale $\delta/\rho$.
+More precisely, for every such $\rho$ it is possible to cover the tubes in $\tubes$ by a collection of $\rho$-tubes, so that the corresponding collection of $\rho$-tubes is a worst possible counter-example to \cite[Theorem 1.1]{WZ} at scale $\rho$, and the $\delta$-tubes inside each $\rho$-tube also form a (rescaled) worst-possible counter-example at scale $\delta/\rho$.
 The analogous statement and proof in our setting are nearly identical; we will state the former and briefly sketch the latter.

 In Sections 3, 4, and 5 of \cite{WZ}, the authors use the multi-scale self-similarity established in Section 2 of \cite{WZ} to show that an extremal pair $(\tubes,Y)$ must have certain structural properties called planiness and graininess, and in particular there must exist local grains that are described by a Lipschitz plane map, and global grains that are described by a $C^2$ slope function $f$; this will be described in greater detail below.
 The arguments from \cite{WZ} can be repeated without modification to establish the same conclusions in the present setting.
 In particular, the hypothesis from \cite{WZ} that the tubes point in $\delta$-separated directions has not been used up until this step.